Floer theory and flips: Fukaya algebras

-For later applications, it is important that our Fukaya algebras have strict units so that disk potentials are defined.
-To achieve this we incorporate a slight enhancement, similar to that of homotopy units, in which perturbation systems compatible with breakings are homotoped to perturbation systems that admit forgetful maps.
-Then the maximum of the Morse function, if it is unique, defines a strict unit $e_L \in \widehat{CF}(L)$.
-We also prove that the Fukaya algebras so constructed satisfy a natural convergence property so that the Maurer-Cartan map
+for the Fukaya algebra are defined only using rational coefficients.
+We also equip Fukaya algebras with strict units so that disk potentials are defined.
+To achieve this we incorporate a slight enhancement, similar to that of homotopy units in Fukaya-Oh-Ohta-Ono \cite[(3.3.5.2)]{fooo}, in which perturbation systems compatible with breakings are homotoped to perturbation systems that admit forgetful maps.